 CONTACT US TO REQUEST A QUOTE

-Most of my growing numbers of clients throughout the country acknowledge that my property survey reports are different from many of the main stream national firms and I m very pleased to offer a completely unique level of service whereby clients receive a bespoke level of service with the minimum of caveats.
+Most of my growing numbers of clients throughout the country acknowledge that my property survey reports are different from many of the mainstream national firms and I m very pleased to offer a completely unique level of service whereby clients receive a bespoke level of service with the minimum of caveats.
 The result is that clients are able to commit to a purchase with the benefit of proper and detailed information.
 My reports are as individual as the properties that I inspect and quite rightly, I 'm proud to put my name to the reports, hence, surveysbydavidhornsby.
-More and more clients are appreciating the benefit of specialist advice particularly in relation to historic, period and listed houses that is provided in a report prepared bysurveysbydavidhornsby.
+More and more clients are appreciating the benefit of specialist advice particularly in relation to historic, period and listed houses that are provided in a report prepared by surveysbydavidhornsby.

 These usually relate to listed buildings but not exclusively so.
 The reports are much greater in content than merely building surveys applied to older properties.
-Anyone buying a historic property, as opposed to another type, or style, of property does so because they have a preference for older properties.
-My reports identify the historic development of the property and how it was originally built and altered throughout, often a number of centuries.
-By understanding the historic development of a property it easier to work out issues relating to condition and repairing liabilities.
-In some cases the detective work can indicate that a property may be older than shown on descriptions of listings and in other cases the listings can be shown to be totally inaccurate.
+Anyone buying a historic property, as opposed to another type, or style, of property, do so because they have a preference for older properties.
+My reports identify the historical development of the property and how it was originally built and altered throughout, often a number of centuries.
+By understanding the historical development of a property it easier to work out issues relating to the condition and repairing liabilities.
+In some cases, the detective work can indicate that a property may be older than shown on descriptions of listings and in other cases the listings can be shown to be totally inaccurate.